Aweptimum/DeWallua/README.md

 {{1,2}, {5,6}}
 ```

-`constrained ` will triangulate a polygon and takes a single argument: a list of ccw-ordered points that make up a convex/concave poylgon.
+`constrained` will triangulate a polygon and takes a single argument: a list of ccw-ordered points that make up a convex/concave poylgon.

-Both functions return a list of simplices.
+Both functions return a list of simplices in {x1,y1,x2,y2,x3,y3} format

 An example:
 ```lua